phoenixvc/cognitive-mesh/docs/prds/03-convener/convener-backend.md

 1. Real-time vs hourly champion scoring refresh?
 2. Optional BYOK graph store for regulated tenants?
 3. Async vs sync export for diffusion graphs?

 ---

+## [Integrated from 03-convener.narrative-requirements.PARTIAL.md on 2025-07-03]

+(See original partial for any additional unique user stories, requirements, or technical details not already present above.
+This section is for traceability and completeness.)

+---